-The Large-Scale Product Supply Agreement dated December 18, 2002, or the Lonza Agreement, between Lonza Biologics PLC, or Lonza, and us, relating to the manufacture of our product candidate eculizumab, was amended, or the Lonza Amendment, in April 2004.
-Under the Lonza Amendment, the facility in which Lonza will manufacture eculizumab is changed; the manufacturing capacity we are required to purchase is reduced; and future potential payments of \$10,000 by us to Lonza relating to achievement of eculizumab sales milestones and of up to \$15,000 payable by us relating to manufacturing yields achieved by Lonza are eliminated.
+The Large-Scale Product Supply Agreement dated December 18, 2002, or the Lonza Agreement, between Lonza Biologics PLC, or Lonza, and us, relating to the manufacture of our product candidate Soliris[TM], was amended, or the Lonza Amendment, in April 2004.
+Under the Lonza Amendment, the facility in which Lonza will manufacture Soliris[TM] is changed; the manufacturing capacity we are required to purchase is reduced; and future potential payments of \$10,000 by us to Lonza relating to achievement of Soliris[TM] sales milestones and of up to \$15,000 payable by us relating to manufacturing yields achieved by Lonza are eliminated.
 In August 2004 we paid Lonza an additional \$3,500 as a non-refundable advance under the Lonza Amendment.
 In addition, the amounts we would be required to pay in connection with a voluntary termination of the Lonza Agreement by us have been changed.
-Under the Lonza Agreement, as amended by the Lonza Amendment, if we terminate the Lonza Agreement on or prior to September 30, 2006, we may be required to pay different amounts, depending on when the Lonza Agreement is terminated, which are between zero and approximately \$10,000 and, if we terminate the Lonza Agreement after September 30, 2006, we may be required to pay for batches of product scheduled for manufacture up to 12 months following termination manufacturing costs as the batches are manufactured.
+Under the Lonza Agreement, as amended by the Lonza Amendment, if we terminate the Lonza Agreement on or prior to September 30, 2006, we may be required to pay different amounts, depending on when the Lonza Agreement is terminated, which are between zero and approximately \$10,000 and, if we terminate the Lonza Agreement after September 30, 2006, we may be required to pay for batches of product scheduled for manufacture up to 12 months following termination.

+The amounts paid to Lonza in consideration of the Lonza Agreement are reflected as prepaid manufacturing costs within the accompanying balance sheet and are recognized as additional manufacturing costs as the batches are manufactured.
 On a quarterly basis, we evaluate our plans to proceed with production under the agreement which depends upon our clinical development programs' progress as well as commercialization plans.
 In addition, we evaluate the prepaid manufacturing costs against estimated net realizable value ("NRV").
 If estimated NRV is not positive, then all or a portion of the prepaid manufacturing cost may have to be recognized as an expense.